Share on

 In creating three streams, HR professionals will be able to see the ways to make learning more relevant, more contextual and – ultimately – a whole lot stickier.

-For example, if a newly promoted manager is asked to devote their first six months downsizing an over-sized team, when do they need to start learning about the intricacies of the hiring and onboarding processes?
+For example, if a newly promoted manager is asked to devote their first six months to downsizing an over-sized team, when do they need to start learning about the intricacies of the hiring and onboarding processes?

 By planning it out properly, and making full use of the best of technology, we create the greatest possible chance for learning to become sticky.
 We can avoid those situations where someone is trying to apply something they learned in a seminar six months ago but can’t quite recall now.